container-storage-interface/spec/spec.md

 #### `GetVolumeGroupSnapshot`

-This optional RPC MAY be called by the CO to fetch current information about a volume group snapshot.
+This RPC MAY be called by the CO to fetch current information about a volume group snapshot.

 A Controller Plugin MUST implement this `GetVolumeGroupSnapshot` RPC call if it has `CREATE_DELETE_GET_VOLUME_GROUP_SNAPSHOT` capability.